Choose A Topic:

 2. The recipients will receive the award based on their work which appeared in the English language and covers the topics of Amateur Radio in (a) an audio format such as broadcast radio or podcasting; (b) a visual format such as television, movie and other video media; (c) print and text format such as newspapers, news website, magazine or journal.
 The scope of the work nominated may be a single story or series.

-The work must have appeared between December 10, 2011 and December 9, 2012 in a commercially-published book, recognized general-circulation (non-trade) daily or weekly newspaper, general or special interest magazine (except publications predominantly about Amateur Radio), commercial or public radio or television broadcast (including services delivered via cable), Internet World Wide Web site operated by a generally-recognized journalistic organization (e.g. newspaper, magazine, broadcast station or network), or multimedia format (e.g. CD-ROM), intended for and readily accessible to the general public within the United States.
+3. The work must have appeared between December 10, 2012 and December 6, 2013 in a commercially-published book, recognized general-circulation (non-trade) daily or weekly newspaper, general or special interest magazine (except publications predominantly about Amateur Radio), commercial or public radio or television broadcast (including services delivered via cable), Internet World Wide Web site operated by a generally-recognized journalistic organization (e.g. newspaper, magazine, broadcast station or network), or multimedia format (e.g. CD-ROM), intended for and readily accessible to the general public within the United States.

 4. "Amateur Radio" means the activities of licensees, clubs and other organized groups participating in the activity of licensed Amateur Radio or "ham radio," as governed by Part 97 of the Code of Federal Regulations.

 5. The story must be truthful, clear and accurate, reflecting high journalistic standards.
-The award will be granted to the work deemed the best reflection of the enjoyment, importance and public service value of Amateur Radio.
 Submission may be by the author of the work, or on his or her behalf by another individual who believes the work merits the award.

-6. The winner will be selected by the Public Relations Committee of the American Radio Relay League.
+6. The winner will be selected by the Public Relations Committee of the American Radio Relay League, and will be granted to the work deemed the best reflection of the enjoyment, importance and public service value of Amateur Radio.
 The award will be approved by the ARRL Board of Directors at its January meeting.
 Individuals on the committee who may be related to or have a professional relationship with any applicant will excuse themselves from the deliberations.